 3. Manchebo Beach Resort and Spa (Aruba)

-This boutique and environmentally friendly resort is a favourite destination for couples and serves as a backdrop to beach weddings.
-Let its magic envelop you and your partner in affordable luxury.”
+This eco-friendly resort is a favourite destination for couples and serves as a backdrop to many beach weddings.

 4. Half Moon (Jamaica)